ibm-cloud-docs/Registry/ts_index.md

 2. Change `failurePolicy` to `Ignore`, save and close.

-3. Run the following command:
+3. Update `ValidatingWebhookConfiguration` by running the following command:

     ````
     kubectl edit ValidatingWebhookConfiguration image-admission-config